Strentz-Paul/static-site-generator/README.md

 # IN PROGRESS
 - Menu layout
 - Define divider in menu
-- Define controller route for pages (maybe create methods for all pages created check how make crud work)
+- Update Menu and template for slug articles
 - General page layout
 - Brand layout